jimjamesjimathy/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+      The closure is on line 73 where "name" is refrenced.
+You can tell because it reaches into the outer function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+      The name is always the same.
+The roll will change do to Math.floor(Math.random() * 6); being the value of newRoll.

 c.
 What is the lexical scope of `newRoll`?
+      It is the scope withing the 2nd "returned function".

 ### Task 3 - Stretch Goals